PeChen123/2DBN_learning/README.md

 4. **`FDBNL`**: package for Federated Dynamic Bayesian Network Learning.
 5. **`PFDBNL`**: package for Personalized Federated Dynamic Bayesian Network Learning.

-## Demo
+## Demos

-The `demos` directory includes an example implementation of our \texttt{FDBNL} method, demonstrating how to use the packages and apply the methodology.
+The `demos` directory includes an example implementation of our \texttt{FDBNL} and \texttt{PFDBNL} method, demonstrating how to use the packages and apply the methodology.